Need a custom solution?

 The more efficient a filter, the more resistance it provides.
 This has the same effect as holding your hand on a vacuum cleaner – with the energy costs to match.

-Is there a way to stop the viruses from spreading?
+Is there a way to stop viruses from spreading?
 Yes, there is!
 Special UV light filters emit short wavelengths which are harmful to microorganisms, breaking their molecular bonds and eventually killing or disabling them.
+It has not been proven yet that UV light technology kills COVID-19.

 Of course, not every vessel is equipped with a fancy UV filtering system.
 Thankfully, there is another efficient way to neutralise viruses: keeping the relative humidity at 40% or above.